 Do you need to setup additional Salesforce users or profiles that will be using the FormAssembly App?

 If you are an Essentials and above user, these new profiles/users must all have their instance URL set to xxxxx.tfaforms.net with "xxxxx" being replaced by your instance URL.
 Once this step is done, just complete the email verification process and you're all finished and you can now launch the FormAssembly app from the app launcher!

 As noted above, SSO can only be used between a single Salesforce account and a single FormAssembly account, because the usernames must match.

 Therefore, if you are planning on using SSO for both a sandbox instance of Salesforce and a production instance of Salesforce, you will need to request that your username be changed when switching between the two, in order for your FormAssembly and Salesforce username to match.
-Please note, if you are an enterprise user, you have the capability to change your username from the admin dashboard.
+Please note, if you are an Essentials and above user, you have the capability to change your username from the admin dashboard.